Student Research Experiences

 “I am so pleased that Trish has challenged herself by doing a research thesis,” says her advisor, Dr. Terri Fisher, Professor of Psychology.
 “I have been very impressed with her insights and her work habits.
 This thesis experience will serve Trish well in the future, whether she pursues graduate school or goes straight into the work world.”

 Before writing her own thesis, Trisha started as an assistant.
 She states, “Being a research assistant is the easiest way to get started for somebody interested in gaining research experience.”
-Trisha has participated in several research studies at OSU-Mansfield and was even a part of Dr. Dennis Shaffer’s study that was recently televised on the BBC network.
+Trisha has participated in several research studies at Ohio State Mansfield and was even a part of Dr. Dennis Shaffer’s study that was recently televised on the BBC network.

 Tyler Fortman - Psychology